-Future Climate for Africa (FCFA) aims to generate fundamentally new climate science focused on Africa, and to ensure that this science has an impact on human development across the continent.
-In this way, FCFA aims to make new African infrastructure and urban and rural plans and investments more climate-resilient.
-FCFA aims to do this through:
+Future Climate for Africa (FCFA) aims to generate fundamentally new climate science focused on Africa and to ensure that this science has an impact on human development across the continent.
+FCFA aims to:

 - Improving scientific understanding of climate variability and change across Africa and the impact of climate change on specific development decisions;

 - Demonstrating flexible methods for integrating improved climate information and tools in decision-making; and

 - Improving medium to long term (5-40 year) decision-making, policies, planning and investment by African stakeholders and donors.

 FCFA is made up of five research consortia and managed by a coordination unit.
 The five research consortia are as follows:

 UMFULA: Uncertainty Reduction In Models For Understanding Development Applications

 UMFULA (“river” in Zulu) is a research project that aims to improve climate information for decision-making in central and southern Africa, with a particular focus on Tanzania and Malawi.
 The team is generating new insights and more reliable information about climate processes and extreme weather events and their impacts on water, energy and agriculture, with the aim to support long-term – 5 to 40 years – planning decisions around resource use, infrastructure investment and cross-sectoral growth priorities.

 AMMA-2050 aims to increase the understanding of the regional climate in West Africa and how it will change, applying this knowledge to practical development questions.
 The team aims to address the challenges of understanding how the monsoon will change in future decades, to 2050, and how this information can be most effectively used to support climate-compatible development in the region.
 By applying expert judgement, AMMA-2050 will identify adaptation options in water resources and agriculture in West Africa.